-There are a number of reasons that house plants struggle in the bathroom, such as low light, high humidity and varying temperatures.
-However, while many potted house plants struggle to get by in the bathroom, others will thrive.
+There are a number of reasons why house plants struggle in a bathroom, such as low light, high humidity and varying temperatures.
+However, while many potted house plants struggle to thrive in bathrooms, others do.
 It’s all about finding the right house plants for this challenging environment.

 The three biggest obstacles to overcome when locating plants in bathrooms are lighting, humidity and temperature.
-Most traditionally found house plants do not enjoy drastically rising and falling temperatures.
+Most house plants do not enjoy drastically rising and falling temperatures.
 Likewise, many house plant favourites require large amounts of sunlight, which is often limited in bathrooms.

 Aloe Vera makes its way directly to the top of our list thanks to a number of reasons.
 Firstly, this house plant is virtually indestructible!
-This little gem of a plant can grow in low light environments and it needs little-to-no water.
+This little gem of a plant can grow in low-light environments and it needs little-to-no water.
 In fact, the humidity from a busy bathroom can often be all that your aloe vera plant needs to be happy.

 According to studies carried out by NASA, English ivy is one of the very best plants for purifying air.
 This useful evergreen vine removes bacteria, spores and moulds from the humid air in your bathroom, thus improving the hygiene in the area where you want cleanliness the most.

-Once again, philodendrons require little care, making them ideal house plants for situating in a bathroom because – lets be honest – who thinks about looking after plants when they are washing, pampering and grooming?!
+Once again, philodendrons require little care, making them ideal house plants for situating in a bathroom because, let’s be honest, who thinks about looking after plants when they are washing, pampering and grooming!?
 These tropical plants need only a small amount of light to thrive and they also enjoy high humidity.
 In fact, it’s high levels of humidity that encourage the philodendron to really bloom.

 So there you have it.
 If you want to bring some natural beauty, as well as added health benefits to your bathroom, you should consider including one or two of these hardy house plants.